dfelinto/blender-manual/rigging/posing/visualization.rst

 you might know that drawing artists use tracing paper heavily, to see several frames preceding the one they are working on.
-This allows them to visualize the overall movement of their character, without having to play it back… Well,
+This allows them to visualize the overall movement of their character, without having to play it back...
+Well,
 Blender features something very similar for armatures in :guilabel:`Pose` mode: the "ghosts".